Prohibited Player Policy

 • Exception.
 If a player is a top scorer in a lower division, that player may play (and score) as a non-roster player for a team in a higher division.

 • Professional Soccer Player.
-A professional soccer player is any male* player who holds himself out as a current professional (or semi-professional) player.
+A professional soccer player is any male* player who holds himself out as a current professional player.

-• Examples of professional soccer players include those who are on the Baltimore Blast team and those who are listed as professional players for the Baltimore Kings soccer or futsol teams.
+• Examples of professional soccer players include those who are on the Baltimore Blast team and the like.

 • Current, defined.
-A player will be considered a current Professional Soccer Player if he holds himself out as a professional at any time during the season that he plays as a non-roster player.
+A player will be considered a current Professional Soccer Player if he holds himself out as a professional at any time during the current season or either of the two prior seasons.

 • Certain Other Players.
 In an effort to strike a balance between preventing forfeits and ensuring parity/fairness, no male* Player (other than a goalie) may be a non-roster player for any team more than one (1) division lower than his team (see further rationale below list of top scorers).
 For instance, male players in Serie A are not permitted to play in Serie C or Serie D games; male players in Serie B are not permitted to play in Serie D games, etc.

-• Exception: If a upper division player is on the lower division team’s roster, this rule has no effect.
+• Exception: If an upper division player is on the lower division team’s roster, this rule will not apply.

 • Teams who may be impacted by this rule should ensure that they have enough Players for their game since they would not be able to pull Players from the prior game.